larry-svds/DevopsPlay/portlandCluster/notes-on-odg-fastscore.md

 So:
     sudo apt-get remove docker-compose

+if you installed it with apt-get and then do the steps on the link above.

-You then create the db volume.
+Next, You then create the db volume, since the docker compose script refers to it.

     sudo docker volume create --name=db